soft-eng-practicum/ChemQuizGen/README.md

 **GitHub Pages**
 1. To update GitHub Pages within Master branch use `Npm run -script ghubuild`. this command will update the Doc folder which is associated with GitHub Pages.

-**Heroku**
- 1. To trigger a new push to Heroku, build the website locally using `ng build`, verify it works, and then `git push heroku master`.

 ---

 # (2018) FreeRadicals - Chemistry Quiz Generator